markmoxon/elite-source-code-acorn-electron/README.md

   * `variant=ib-superior` (default)
   * `variant=ib-acornsoft`

+* `disc=no` - Build a version to load from cassette rather than disc (the default is to build a version that loads from disc)

 * `commander=max` - Start with a maxed-out commander (specifically, this is the test commander file from the original source, which is almost but not quite maxed-out)

 * `verify=no` - Disable crc32 verification of the game binaries